Tag Archive | how to propagate plants

 Indoors

 Indoors, place the cuttings where they will get gentle direct sunlight.
 Sunlight helps cuttings root faster, but strong sun will dry them and overheat the air inside the bag.
 Bright filtered sun most of the day, as through a sheer curtain, works well.
-Average indoor temperatures (mid 60’s F to low 70’s) will help them root.
+Average indoor temperatures (high 60’s F to the mid 70’s) will help them root.

 Don’t put the cuttings too close to a window, in the hot sun.
 Check to make sure excess heat can escape.
 Lavender cuttings will not root in low light, so it might require a bit of experimentation to find the perfect light level to root the cuttings without desiccating them.